 Kirkland presently has a strong network of commercial and employment centers, and many of the City's predominantly residential areas have convenient access to a shopping area.
 This policy intends to further strengthen the relationship between homes and commercial areas.

-Policy LU-3.2: Focus the development of higher intensity residential uses, including affordable housing, in areas that have commercial services, parks and open space, and good access to schools and quality transit service in order to support access to opportunity.
+Policy LU-3.2: Focus the development of affordable housing and higher intensity residential uses, offices, community facilities, shops, and services in and near Urban Growth Centers, neighborhood centers, and 10-minute Neighborhoods.

-Incorporating residential development into commercial areas provides benefits for businesses and residents alike.
-Housing within commercial areas provides the opportunity for people to live close to shops, services, and places of employment.
-Conversely, residents living within commercial areas create a localized market for nearby goods and services, provide increased security, and help to create a "sense of community" for those districts.

-Residential development within commercial areas should be compatible with and complementary to business activity.
+Promoting a mix of uses, and incorporating residential development into primarily commercial areas provides benefits for businesses and residents alike.
+Mixing housing and within commercial uses areas provides the opportunity for people to live close to shops, services, and places of employment.
+Conversely, residents create a localized market for nearby goods and services, provide increased security, and help to create a "sense of community" for those districts.
+Residential development within commercial areas should be of compatible intensity with and complementary to business activity.